 The evening closed with the Golf prize giving, the raffle and then the committees thanks to everyone for attending, finally wishing them a safe journey home.

 The 2020 AGM & Dinner will take place on Maundy Thursday, 9th April.
-The venue will be confirmed in the New Year, either being the Hesketh Golf Club or the Bliss Hotel (formerly the Ramada).
+The venue is confirmed as the Bliss Hotel (formerly the Ramada).

 Thanks to the following members who were able to attend this year: